thien/iso/Notes/seq2seq.md

 - If you don't have enough data, then you can:
 	- split your problem into smaller problems and train `seq2seq` on each of them.
 	- Train `seq2seq` jointly with other tasks.

+## Interesting Answers

+- You can use generative adversarial networks to handle loss.
+- You can condition the beam based on the first outputs.